New York Restoration Project (NYRP) believes that access to

 As a key member of NYRP’s Advancement team, the Individual and

-Corporate Giving Director (ICGD) will lead the individual and
+Corporate Giving Director (ICGD) will lead execution of the

 gifts.
 Reporting to the Chief Advancement Officer (CAO), they

-will work closely with the CAO, Board of Trustees, and Executive
+will work closely with the CAO, Executive Director, and Board of

-goals.
-They will supervise the Individual Giving Officer and
+They will supervise the Individual Giving Officer and Corporate

 Principal Duties and Responsibilities